sandialabs/cantrilbat/Electrode/src/README_GFCEO.txt

 SOLUTION METHOD FOR THE RESULTING TIME EQUATIONS

 GFCEO -> To solve these systems, we can fall back on the general DAE solution methods supplied by
-         Cantera using the DAE_Solver class
+         Zuzax using the DAE_Solver class